Tornadoes of 2019: August 29 (China)

-On the night of August 29, a strong EF2 tornado struck Nada, Hainan in South China, causing eight fatalities and leaving two people injured.
+On the night of August 29, a strong EF2 tornado struck Nada, Hainan in South China, causing eight fatalities and leaving eight people injured.
 Multiple factories and industrial buildings were severely damaged or destroyed, and homes sustained significant damage as well.
 The fatalities occurred when temporary housing for workers at a construction site was obliterated.
 Many trees and power poles were downed, some of which landed on structures and vehicles.

 September

-September 5-6 (Hurricane Dorian)
+September 5–6 (Hurricane Dorian)

 On September 5, the approach and landfall of Hurricane Dorian triggered an enhanced risk from the SPC with a rare 15% non-hatched area for tornadoes.
 A small, but destructive tornado outbreak then occurred across the Carolinas, as embedded supercells within the outer bands of the hurricane came ashore.
 An EF1 tornado struck Little River, South Carolina, damaging docks, trees, and homes.
 In North Myrtle Beach, an EF0 tornado damaged mobile homes and condominiums.
 A majority of the tornadoes occurred in North Carolina, including a damaging EF2 tornado that destroyed numerous RVs and mobile homes in Emerald Isle, as well as causing severe roof damage to some frame homes.
 Another EF2 tornado struck Carolina Shores, tearing large sections of roof off multiple homes, snapping many trees, and injuring one person.
 Two separate EF0 tornadoes struck Wilmington, resulting in minor damage to trees and homes in the city.
 Another EF0 tornado moved through downtown New Bern, causing minor tree and awning damage.
 A total of 25 tornadoes were confirmed as a result of this outbreak.